lapinek/platform-scripting/README.md

         * Access Token Modification
     * Federation, Server-side only
         * OIDC Claims Handling
+* Client-side scripting environment is defined completely by the user agent and is not specific to ForgeRock.
-* Scripting environment is different for each category, but all of them share some common, globally provided functionality.
+* Server-side scripting environment is different for each category in terms of automatically provided functionality.
+However:
+    * All of the categories share some common, globally provided objects and methods.
+    * All server-side scripts have access to the same underlying Java API.

 ### <a id="overview-am-client-side"></a>Overview > AM > Client-side Scripts